tengla/rethinkdb-traits/README.md

 # rethinkdb-traits
-A (tiny) framework to compose rethinkdb queries with node.js
+A library to compose rethinkdb queries with NodeJS

+This is not an ORM.
+It's a library to organise related queries around tables.
+It does not assume anything about relations, but rather let's you express relations yourself, through functions.

 ## To install
 ```shell